-Long-Term Expected Rate of Return - The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by an asset allocation percentage, which is based on the nature and mix of current plan investments, and adding expected inflation.
+Long-Term Expected Rate of Return - The long-term expected rate of return on Plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of investment expense and inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by an asset allocation percentage, which is based on the nature and mix of current and expected Plan investments, and adding expected inflation.
 Best estimates of geometric real rates of return for each major asset class included in the DPERS's current and expected asset allocation is summarized in the following table.

-Asset class Long-term expected real rate of return
+Asset Class Long-Term Expected Real Rate of Return Asset Allocation Percentage

-Domestic equity 5.7%
+Domestic equity 5.7 % 36.5 %

-International equity 5.7
+International equity 5.7 16.5

-Fixed income 2.0
+Fixed income 2.0 22.6

-Alternative investments 7.0
+Non-traditional investments 7.8 4.8

-Cash and cash equivalents 7.8
+Cash and cash equivalents - 19.6

-Discount Rate - The discount rate for all plans used to measure the total pension liability was 7.2%.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current contribution rates and that contributions from employers will be made at rates determined by the Board, as actuarially determined.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all the projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Discount Rate - The discount rate used to measure the total pension liability was 7.2%.
+The projection of cash flows used to determine the discount rate assumed that contributions from Plan members will be made at the current contribution rates and that contributions from employers will be made at rates determined by the Pension Board, as actuarially determined.
+Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all the projected future benefit payments of current Plan members.
+Therefore, the long-term expected rate of return on Plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the Net Pension Liability to Changes in the Discount Rate - The following presents the Department's proportionate share of the State Employees' Pension Plan's net pension liability, calculated using the discount rate of 7.2%, as well as what the Department's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower or higher than the current rate (expressed in thousands):
+Sensitivity of the Net Pension Liability to Changes in the Discount Rate - The following presents the Department's proportionate share of the Plan's net pension liability, calculated using the discount rate of 7.2%, as well as what the Department's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower or higher than the current rate (expressed in thousands):

-1% Decrease Dis scount rate 1% Increase \$ 52,896 \$ 14,114 \$ (18,664)
+Valuation 1% \mathbf{D} iscount 1% Date 1 D ecrease Rate Increase June 30, 2015 \$ 54,865 \$ 24,284 \$ (11,560) June 30, 2014 \$ 52,896 \$ 14,114 \$ (18,664)

 Expected and Actual Experience Differences - The difference between expected and actual experience with regard to economic and demographic factors is amortized over the weighted average of the expected remaining service life of active and inactive members, which is six years.
 The first year of amortization is recognized as pension expense, with the remaining years recognized as either a deferred outflow or deferred inflow of resources.
+The collective amount of the difference between expected and actual experience for the Fiscal Year Ended June 30, 2015 was \$653,666, of which \$108,944 was recognized as a reduction in current year pension expense and \$544,722 was recognized as a deferred inflow of resources at June 30, 2016.
 The collective amount of the difference between expected and actual experience for the Fiscal Year Ended June 30, 2014 was \$0.